 They pay cash on the spot as soon as they assess your items.
 If you like, you can opt for store credit.
 Bring your ID along too!

-If you don’t find a buyer in any of the above places that buy shoes, walk into a consignment or thrift store, talk to an employee or the manager, figure out a price and wait for the shoes to sell.
+If you don’t find a buyer in any of the above places that buy shoes, walk into a consignment store or thrift shop, talk to an employee or the manager, figure out a price and wait for the shoes to sell.

 Typically, the fee is 80/20 split.
 Payment varies, but it normally is an in-store cash payout.
 If you live in New York or LA, you can sell your sneakers with Flight Club or Stadium Goods.